mnishiguchi/cpp_notebook/_notebook/graphs.md

 - Deadlock may occur.
 ```
-1 --------> 2 ---> 5
+1 --> 8---> 2 ---> 5
       |     ^     /
       |     |    /
       V     |  L
 6 --> 3 <-- 4 ---> 7
 ```

+==

 ## Minimum spanning tree
-- Unique path one vertex to another that is the shortest.
+- Unique path connecting all the nodes connected at minimum cost.
+- Often used for directed weighted graph.

 ==